 EyeWire II Cell Index

-This page is a collection of some of the cell types that have been identified in the volume.
+This page is a collection of some of the cell classes that have been identified in the volume.
+For a complete listing of cell types, see this spreadsheet.

 These starbursts span the ON and OFF layer.
-They are currently being proofread.
-Example proofreading challenge:
+They are currently being proofread by citizen scientists.
+View in neuroglancer.

 HCs (Horizontal Cells)